 - Select the Wave shape from the Selection Pane, which has a long animation Duration of 7 Seconds without any Delay Timings, No Smoothness, and No Auto Reverse but Repeating this effect until the End of the Slide.
 While applying the Motion Path, make sure to match the ending position of the Moth Path.
 Watch the video tutorial to have a better look.
 This effect is repeating itself until the end of the slide, so an exact ending position of the path will repeat this effect without any glitches between the repeats during the slideshow.

 - Again Diagonal Motion Path has been used for both of these shapes.
 As you might know that you can use the Line Motion Path and can later change the direction of the path in any direction, as required.
 You don’t especially need to apply a particular Diagonal path.
 Very short paths have been defined.
 You might need to Zoom the presentation up to 400% to define these kinds of short motion paths to an object.

-- Again, very short Motion Paths has been used to move the Ears.
-Eyes, Hairs, and Ears the important parts of the character which should be moved correctly to create the Head Shift / Move animation to make the character look as they are turning their heads.
+- Again, very short Motion Paths have been used to move the Ears.
+Eyes, Hairs, and Ears are the important parts of the character that should be moved correctly to create the Head Shift / Move animation to make the character look as if they are turning their heads.

-- To create the breathing effect for Superman, we applied the Grow / Shrink effect with 105% Vertical Grow with Auto Reverse, 12 Repeats and 0.50 Seconds short Duration i.e. total 6 breaths.
-Whereas, to create a similar effect for Batman, we used the Motion Paths to move the body up and down.
-So, you have two ideas of creating the same effect.
+- To create the breathing effect for Superman, we applied the Grow / Shrink effect with 105% Vertical Grow with Auto Reverse, 12 Repeats, and 0.50 Seconds short Duration i.e. a total of 6 breaths.
+Whereas, to create a similar effect for Batman, we used Motion Paths to move the body up and down.
+So, you have two ideas for creating the same effect.